dmarcoux/dotnet_templates/README.md

 The [continuous integration](./.github/workflows/continuous_integration.yml)
-builds the solution with code analyzers (set in [Directory.Build.props](./Directory.Build.props)) and runs tests to ensure the codebase stays in a workable state while upholding code quality standards.
+builds the solution with code analyzers (set in [Directory.Build.props](./Directory.Build.props)), verifies that all code is correctly formatted and runs tests to ensure the codebase stays in a workable state while upholding code quality standards.